oneapi-src/level-zero-tests/conformance_tests/sysman/test_sysman_driver/README.md

 ## Description

 This test suite is for validating driver Extension APIs provided in Sysman.
-Ensure that the test executable is run with root user permissions otherwise test will fail.

 ### zesDriverGetExtensionProperties